The Direct-Coupled Cathode Follower

 to rest with grid current permanently flowing into the cathode follower (experimentation suggests

 about 0.4mA or so).
-All this happens very quickly at switch-on of course.
+All this happens automatically at switch-on of course.

 This is the second reason why the stage is badly designed; we 'should' have used a triode

-with a much lower anode resistance, such as an ECC82, which would make the grid curves steeper and would allow "normal" biasing.
+with a much lower anode resistance, such as an ECC82, which would make the grid curves steeper and would allow more conventional biasing.
 Another option would have been to increase the follower's

-cathode load resistor, to say 220k (shown in feint on the graph) which would also allow a
+cathode load resistor, to say 220k (shown in faint on the graph) which would also allow a

 that is permanently 'stealing' current from the previous stage; what